JanusGraph/janusgraph/docs/advanced-topics/eventual-consistency.md

 scenarios (e.g. expired locks).

 The actual lock application mechanism is abstracted such that JanusGraph can use multiple implementations of a locking provider.
-Currently, two locking providers are supported in the JanusGraph distribution:
+Currently, only one locking provider is included in the JanusGraph distribution:

-1. A locking implementation based on key-consistent read and write operations that is agnostic to the underlying storage backend as long as it supports key-consistent operations (which includes Cassandra and HBase).
+A locking implementation based on key-consistent read and write operations that is agnostic to the underlying storage backend as long as it supports key-consistent operations (which includes Cassandra and HBase).
 This is the default implementation and uses timestamp based lock applications to determine which transaction holds the lock.
-2. A Cassandra specific locking implementation based on the Astyanax locking recipe.

-Both locking providers require that clocks are synchronized across all machines in the cluster.
+It requires that clocks are synchronized across all machines in the cluster.

 !!! warning